 Children are no longer recorded as school action or action plus.
-If a child is identified as having SEND they will be recorded on the Provision maps as SEND support (SS) and which waves of intervention required will be highlighted.
+If a child is identified as having SEND they will be recorded on the Provision maps as SEND support (SS) and which provision of intervention is required will be highlighted.